Main Content

 Ratio of port area X to port area A.

 Maximum valve area.
-This value is used to determine the normalized valve pressure and the valve opening area during operation.
+The block uses this value to determine the normalized valve pressure and the valve opening area during operation.

 Sum of all gaps when the valve is in the fully closed position.
-Any area smaller than this value is saturated to the specified leakage area.
-This contributes to numerical stability by maintaining continuity in the flow.
+Any area smaller than this value saturates to the specified leakage area.
+This parameter contributes to numerical stability by maintaining continuity in the flow.

-Areas at the entry and exit ports A and B, which are used in the pressure-flow rate equation that determines the mass flow rate through the valve.
+Areas at the entry and exit ports A and B, which the block uses in the pressure-flow rate equation that determines the mass flow rate through the valve.

-Correction factor accounting for discharge losses in theoretical flows.
+Correction factor that accounts for discharge losses in theoretical flows.

 Upper Reynolds number limit for laminar flow through the orifice.